polychromatic/polychromatic-docs/pages/config.md

     ~/.config/polychromatic/
     ~/.cache/polychromatic/

-Preferences are usually changed via the Controller.
+Preferences can be changed via the Controller's **Edit → Preferences**.

 {% include img-2x.html alt="Preferences is accessible via the Edit menu bar" src="/images/preferences.png" %}

-Or, edit the JSON files based on the specifications below.
-Note that changes take effect on the next launch and invalid syntax will cause the file to be recreated (adding `.bak` to the file name)
+You can manually edit the JSON files based on the specifications below.
+Note that changes take effect on the next launch and invalid syntax will cause the file to be reinitialised (appending `.bak` to the file name)

-> **Careful!** Changes to JSON files directly while the application is running may
+> It is usually necessary to restart the application (or editor windows)
-> cause changes to be overwritten in some circumstances.
+> for new preferences to take effect.

 ---